How to Organize Your Garage… to Park in It!

 • Bug repellent

-• A lockable cabinet for hazardous or dangerous supplies that you don’t want your children to have access to.
+• a locking cabinet for hazardous supplies that your children shouldn’t have access to

 CREATE A KEEP, DONATE, AND TOSS PILE